xpqz/dyalog-docs/object-reference/docs/properties/okbutton.md

 **OKButton applies only to PocketAPL.
-In versions of Dyalog APL for other platforms, it has no effect.**
+In versions of Dyalog for other platforms, it has no effect.**

 OKButton may only be specified when the [Form](../objects/form.md) is created using `⎕WC`; you cannot subsequently change its value.